 What types of current account are there?

-Cashback - Cashback current accounts are simply bank accounts that reward you with cash - either for paying in a set amount of money each month or for paying your utility bills with the account.
+- Cashback accounts.
+Cashback current accounts are bank accounts that reward you with cash.
+You could get cashback from paying in a set amount of money each month, or for using the account to pay your utility bills.

 How do I choose the best current account?